 The explicit prohibition of acts of terrorism against persons in the power of the adversary, as well as the prohibition of such acts committed in the course of hostilities - along with the other basic provisions mentioned above - demonstrate that IHL protects civilians and civilian objects against these types of assault when committed in armed conflict.
 Thus, in current armed conflicts, the problem is not a lack of rules, but a lack of respect for them.
 A recent challenge for IHL has been the tendency of States to label as "terrorist" all acts of warfare committed by organized armed groups in the course of armed conflict, in particular non-international armed conflict.
-Although it is generally agreed that parties to an international armed conflict may, under IHL, lawfully attack each other's military objectives, States have been much more reluctant to recognize that the same principle applies in non-international armed conflicts.
-Thus, States engaged in non-international armed conflicts have, with increasing frequency, labelled any act committed by domestic insurgents an act of "terrorism" even though, under IHL, such an act might not have been unlawful (e.g. attacks against military personnel or installations).
+Although it is generally agreed that parties to an international armed conflict may, under IHL, lawfully attack each other's military objectives, States have been much more reluctant to recognize that the same principle applies in non-international armed conflicts have, with increasing frequency, labelled any act committed by domestic insurgents an act of "terrorism" even though, under IHL, such an act might not have been unlawful (e.g. attacks against military personnel or installations).
 What is being overlooked here is that a crucial difference between IHL and the legal regime governing terrorism is the fact that IHL is based on the premise that certain acts of violence - against military objectives - are not prohibited.
 Any act of "terrorism" is, however, by definition, prohibited and criminal.2

 The need to differentiate between lawful acts of war and acts of terrorism must be borne in mind so as not to conflate these two legal regimes.
-This is particularly important in non-
+This is particularly important in non-international armed conflicts, in which all acts of violence by organized armed groups against military objectives remain in any event subject to domestic criminal prosecution.
+The tendency to designate them additionally as "terrorist" may diminish armed groups' incentive to respect IHL, and may also be a hindrance in a possible subsequent political process of conflict resolution.